davepinch/pinchy.cc/collections/_fragments/would-a-pastor-do-that.md

 ---
-title: Would a pastor do that?
+title: "Would a pastor do that?"
 date: 2022-06-05
 related:
   - _fragments/no-a-pastor-would-not-do-that.md